50 Bucket List-worthy Romantic Getaways Around the World

 This rustic mountain town is perfect for exploring with someone you love, or for a first trip together as a couple.
 Stay in a small wooded cabin and then spend your time exploring the shops in town, stocking up on homemade jams or leather hats.
 Try hiking the Ernie Maxwell trail for beautiful views, and if you are in town on a Saturday, head to the town square to meet the mayor (he’s a golden retriever named Max).
 For dinner, sit on the patio in the mountain air at Gastrognome or Idyology.

 Explore the wide open plains and enjoy the breathtaking night skies in Montana.
-While on your trip, stay at a guest ranch where you can experience outdoor activities, such as Flathead Lake Lodge, a family-owned and operated guest ranch that is only open to adult travelers during the month of September, thanks to their new adults-only packages.
+While on your trip, stay at a guest ranch where you can experience outdoor activities, such as Flathead Lake Lodge, a family-owned and operated guest ranch.
 Or stay at Snow Bear Chalets, which are ski-in/ski-out treehouses located slopeside at Whitefish Mountain Resort in Whitefish, Montana.